-The group conducts research in the field of computational geomechanics using variety of methods such as the finite element method (FEM), the lattice element method (LEM) or the material point method (MPM) with applications to landslides and slope failures, tunnelling and soil-pipeline interactions and deep borehole drilling.
+The group conducts research in the field of computational geomechanics using a variety of methods such as the finite element method (FEM), the lattice element method (LEM), or the material point method (MPM) with applications to landslides and slope failures, tunneling and soil-pipeline interactions and deep borehole drilling.

 Material Point Method

 Material Point Method (MPM) is a particle-based method that represents the material as a collection of material points, and their deformations are determined by Newton’s laws of motion.
 The MPM is a hybrid Eulerian-Lagrangian approach, which uses moving material points and computational nodes on a background mesh.
 This approach is very effective particularly in the context of large deformations.

 Illustration of the MPM algorithm: (1) a representation of material points overlaid on a computational grid.
 Arrows represent material point state vectors (mass, volume, velocity, etc.) being projected to the nodes of the computational mesh; (2) the equations of motion are solved on the nodes, resulting in updated nodal kinematics; (3) the updated nodal kinematics is interpolated back to the material points; (4) the state of the material points is updated, and the computational mesh is reset